Don't know how to litter train a kitten? Our team is here to help! Read on to find out now.

 Choosing the Right Type of Litter

-Out of the four main types of cat litter: clay, silica gel crystal, pellet, and natural; there are many factors to consider when it comes to finding the right one for your whiskered friend.
+Out of the four main types of cat litter: clay, silica gel crystal, natural and pine cat litter,; there are many factors to consider when it comes to finding the right one for your whiskered friend.
 Obviously, we are a bit impartial to our own litter, but only because we truly believe in the benefits for you and your cat!
 With over twelve-thousand 5-star reviews, cat parents are totally obsessed.
 PrettyLitter’s color-changing crystals keep tabs on your cat’s health, so you can get them help before it becomes an urgent medical situation.
 We love it for kittens!
 Especially because adoptees can often have underlying health issues that you may not be aware of right away.

 Always Have an Extra Box